-Marc S. Firestone: Mr. Firestone served as President, External Affairs and General Counsel in 2018.
-His incentive compensation and equity awards were each based on an individual performance rating of 105% and recognize his widespread contributions to the Company's results and inspiring leadership of our Law and Corporate Affairs

-Departments.
-These ratings reflect his critical role in numerous regulatory, litigation and compliance strategic initiatives, notably his contribution to our continued progress in the regulatory and fiscal framework for RRPs and his insightful guidance of our external affairs initiatives and our strong compliance culture.
+Marc S. Firestone: Mr. Firestone served as President, External Affairs and General Counsel in 2019.
+His incentive compensation and equity awards were each based on an individual performance rating of 110% and recognize his widespread contributions to the Company's results and inspiring leadership of our External Affairs Department, which includes our legal function.
+These ratings reflect his critical role in numerous regulatory, litigation and compliance strategic initiatives, notably his contribution to our continued progress in the regulatory and fiscal framework for RRPs, as well as his insightful guidance of our external affairs initiatives and our strong compliance culture.

-Martin G. King: Mr. King served as Chief Financial Officer in 2018.
-His incentive compensation award was based on an individual performance rating of 85% and his equity award on an individual performance rating of 90%.
-These ratings recognize Mr. King's leadership and contributions to the management of our balance sheet, and the continued focus on process change optimization in the context of our RRP business transformation, as well as effective productivity and cost savings initiatives.
-He assured timely and transparent communication of our strategies and results to the investment community and played a critical role in the implementation of numerous cross-functional strategic initiatives.
+Martin G. King: Mr. King served as Chief Financial Officer in 2019.
+His incentive compensation and equity awards were each based on an individual performance rating of 95%.
+These ratings recognize Mr. King's leadership and contributions to the management of our balance sheet, and the continued focus on process change optimization in the context of our RRP business transformation, as well as effective productivity and cost-savings initiatives across the organization.
+He assured timely and transparent communication of our strategies and results to the investment community and played an important role in the implementation of numerous cross-functional strategic initiatives.